Office: Dale Hall Tower 706

 Graduate student advisees are underlined.
 Undergraduate student coauthors are underlined and italicized.

-Arthur, W. Jr., & Day, E. A. (in press).
+Arthur, W. Jr., & Day, E. A. (2019).
 Skill decay: The science and practice of mitigating loss and enhancing retention.
 P. Ward, J. M., Schragen, J. Gore, & E. Roth (Eds.), The Oxford Handbook of Expertise: Research & Application.
 Oxford, UK: Oxford University Press.

 Hoelscher, C. S., Kramer, M. W., Nguyen, C., Cooper, O. D., & Day, E. A., (2017).
 Decision making and communication in a statewide interagency task force: An investigation of planned versus utilized processes.
 Management Communication Quarterly, 31, 39-68.